 Archaeological excavations in the fields surrounding the ancient site of Gezer disclosed six stones from the second century B.C. on which the words border of Gezer were inscribed in Hebrew and Greek.
 Clearly, biblical cities, like those of the Book of Mormon, controlled nearby land.
-Hence, we read of "the king of Ai, and his people, and his city, and his land" (Joshua 8:1) and of the city of Hebron, its suburbs (perhaps "pasturage"), fields, and villages (see 1 Chronicles 6:55-56).
+Hence, we read of "the king of Ai, and his people, and his city, and his land" (Joshua 8:1) and of the city of Hebron, its suburbs (perhaps "pasturage"), fields, and villages (1 Chronicles 6:55-56).

 It should therefore not be surprising to find that cities are sometimes called by the term land in the Bible.
-Tappuah is called a land in Joshua 17:8, but a city in Joshua 16:8 (see v.
-9).
-Jeremiah prophesied that Jerusalem would become "a land not inhabited" (Jeremiah 6:8; compare 15:5-7).
+Tappuah is called a "land" in Joshua 17:8, but a "city" in Joshua 16:8.
+Jeremiah prophesied that Jerusalem would become "a land not inhabited" (Jeremiah 6:8; cf. 15:5-7).

 The Mesha or Moabite stela of the ninth century B.C. provides contemporary archaeological evidence for the interchange of city and land.
-The text, reporting the rebellion of Mesha, king of Moab, against Israel, lists a number of "lands" which are known from the Bible to be cities.
-Internal evidence also implies that they are cities, since Mesha noted that he had "built" these lands.
+The text, reporting the rebellion of Mesha, king of Moab, against Israel, lists a number of "lands" that are known from the Bible to be